PVirie/thinking/README.md

-# sparrow
+# endeavour
-An implementation of thinking model version XXVI (codename: Jack Sparrow's compass).
+An implementation of thinking model version XXVII (codename: endeavour).